Slow-growing counterexamples to the strong Eremenko conjecture: Tracts

 The geodesics of $\HH$ are either horizontal half-lines extending from the imaginary axis or are semicircular arcs whose endpoints meet the imaginary axis at right-angles~\cite{anderson}.
-A number of results in this article will involve studying the preimages of these semicircular arcs, particularly those centred at the origin.
+A number of results in this paper will involve studying the preimages of these semicircular arcs, particularly those centred at the origin.
 Since the semicircular geodesics split $\HH$ into two regions, we can similarly split $T$ into two regions by taking a preimage under $F$.
-We would do well to be able to bound the diameter of these geodesics in $T$ and we in fact able to do so in the tracts we consider.
-A large part of the analysis and calculation that will be carried out to either find growth estimates in Chapter~\ref{sec:growth} or to know how far to keep the gates away from the end of the upcoming wiggle sections depends on this fact, which is given by Proposition~\ref{nu0}.
-Therefore, if we have two distinct points on the same semi-circular arc in $\HH$ (of any size), we know that there is a universal bound on the distance between their preimages in $T$.
-They are also the geodesics we typically refer to when discussing the mapping behaviour of geodesics for counterexamples.
-We call these \emph{vertical} geodesics and give the formal definition now.
+The preimages of these semicircular geodesics that are geodesics of $T$ will be considerable importance in the following work so, following~\cite{tania}, we call these \emph{vertical} geodesics and give the formal definition now.

 \begin{defn} Given $T \in \mathcal{T}$ with corresponding conformal isomorphism $F \in \mathcal{H}$ and $\rho > 0$ we define $\Gamma_\rho \defeq \lbrace z \in T \colon \abs{F(z)} = \rho \rbrace.$ We refer to $\Gamma_\rho$ as a \emph{vertical geodesic} of $T$. \end{defn}